kkaleidoskull/kkaleidoskull/README.md

   general cover discomfort unless safe/friend

   im in a friends party, so i wont be able to join your party for supporter stuff etc

+  i know a lot of people have me blocked, so i very likely could be sitting on someone! if i am, please lmk :')

 </details>